MuckRock/documentcloud/README.md

 3. Enter the directory - `cd documentcloud`
 4. Run the dotenv initialization script - `python initialize_dotenvs.py`
    This will create files with the environment variables needed to run the development environment.
-5. You do not need to immediately start the docker-compose session for DocumentCloud until the Squarelet configuration below is complete.
+5. You do not need to immediately start the docker-compose session for DocumentCloud until the Squarelet authentication service integration below is complete.
 6. Set `api.dev.documentcloud.org` and `minio.documentcloud.org` to point to localhost - `sudo echo "127.0.0.1 api.dev.documentcloud.org minio.documentcloud.org" >> /etc/hosts`
-7. Enter `api.dev.documentcloud.org/` into your browser - you should see the Django API root page.
-Note that `api` is before `dev` in this URL.
+7. Enter `api.dev.documentcloud.org/` into your browser - you should see the Django API root page. **Note that `api` is before `dev` in this service URL.**
 8. Install and run [Squarelet](https://github.com/muckrock/squarelet) and the [DocumentCloud frontend](https://github.com/muckrock/documentcloud-frontend) following the instructions in their repos to view the full-stack application.
     - `inv sh` (not shell) then `./manage.py createsuperuser` in Squarelet (not DocumentCloud).
     - Login using `inv shell` (not sh) in Squarelet